The Battle of Moira is the earliest documented record of life here.

 There was once a pillar stone in Carnalbanagh with crude crosses and circles on it, marking the graves of the Scottish Princes.
 It stood for well over 1000 years but one day a farmer knocked it down and used it to fill a hole!.
 The farmer who removed the stone was named Green.

 A Bishop called Saint Ronan Finn came with Domhall’s army in 637 and is said to have established a church and monastery or nunnery in the area.
 Many years ago it was said the ancient church was in a field belonging to Charles Byrne, in the townland of Kilminiogue.
 Cultivation of that field unearthed such quantities of bones that indicated the presence of an ancient graveyard.
 Nearby was a very old well called Tubber.

-Today there are no traces of this church or well believed to have been on land between the westernmost end of Backwood Road and the motorway.
+Today there are no traces of this church or the well.
+They are believed to have been on land between the westernmost end of Backwood Road and the motorway. (outlined below)